egeorge23/cvquesty.github.io/source/_posts/2015-01-15-vagrant-and-docker-love.markdown

 comments: true
 categories: [Linux, Puppet, Geekstuff]
 ---
 Not a full-on post, but more a note for myself to both investigate and test this...
-It would seem that Vagrant has now added provisioner support for Docker [here] (https://docs.vagrantup.com/v2/provisioning/docker.html).
+It would seem that Vagrant has now added provisioner support for Docker [here](https://docs.vagrantup.com/v2/provisioning/docker.html).
 Be looking for a new post on this in the near future!

 I'm working steadily to start off the new year, so my posting may be somewhat sporadic, but I will continue to blog Puppet fundamentals, supporting tools, and related items as I have the chance.